-The Montgomery County Health Department (MCHD) Childhood Lead Poisoning Program provides information, education and prevention strategies to assist parents in identifying and controlling a child’s exposure to lead, before it occurs.
+The Office of Public Health (OPH) Childhood Lead Poisoning Program provides information, education and prevention strategies to assist parents in identifying and controlling a child’s exposure to lead, before it occurs.
 Case management services are also available for children with elevated lead levels.

 Eligibility for Case Management Services